 - the Belgian embassy or consulate in your home country if you are living overseas

 You will need to provide proof of identity (such as your Belgian ID card) along with your previous passport if you are applying to renew your Belgian passport.
 You will also need to provide your signature along with your biometric information (digital photograph and fingerprints).
-Passports for children under the age of 18 need to be signed by the child (from the age of six) as well as by a parent or legal guardian.
+Passports for children under the age of 18 require a signature by the child (from the age of six) as well as by a parent or legal guardian.

 Belgian passports are usually issued within five working days of the documents and relevant information being received.
-Applicants within Belgium are required to collect their passport from their local municipal office if they can, otherwise, they need to send an authorised individual to collect.
-Recently a new fast-track service has been introduced where Belgian passports can be issued within 24 hours for an additional fee.
+Applicants within Belgium are required to collect their passport from their local municipal office if they can, otherwise, they need to send an authorized individual to collect.
+A new fast-track service issues Belgian passports within 24 hours for an additional fee.

 Renewing a Belgian passport

 Belgian passports are valid for 7 years (5 years for children).
-You will need to renew your Belgian passport if it has expired or is near expiry, or if the photograph in your passport no longer resembles you.
+You must renew your Belgian passport if it expires or is near expiry, or if the photograph in your passport no longer resembles you.

 It is the same process for Belgian passport renewal as it is for getting an original Belgian passport, but you will need to provide the Belgian authorities with your existing passport.

 If you lose your Belgian passport or it is stolen, you should contact the authorities immediately.
-The procedures depend on where you are at the time your passport is lost or stolen.
+The procedures depend on where you are at the time your passport is missing.

-- If you are in Belgium, you should immediately notify the policy or your local municipality and call Doc-Stop on 00800 2123 2123 straight away to prevent fraudulent use of your Belgian passport
+- If you’re in Belgium, notify the police or your local municipality and call Doc-Stop on 00800 2123 2123 straight away.
+This prevents fraudulent use of your Belgian passport

-- If you are on holiday abroad, notify the local police immediately and call Doc-Stop on +32 2518 2123.
-If you need a Belgian passport to return to Belgium, contact the Belgian embassy or consulate in the country you are visiting.
+- Are you on holiday abroad?
+Notify the local police immediately and call Doc-Stop on +32 2518 2123.
+In case you need a Belgian passport to return to Belgium, contact the Belgian embassy or consulate in the country you are visiting.
 If there is no Belgian embassy or consulate, contact one from another EU country

 - If you live abroad, notify the local police immediately and call Doc-Stop on +32 2518 2123.
 You can also notify your embassy or consulate about the loss/theft.